Quantum Riemannian geometry of the discrete interval and q-deformation

-We solve for quantum Riemannian geometries on the finite lattice interval $\bullet-\bullet-\cdots-\bullet$ with $n$ nodes (the Dynkin graph of type $A_n$) and find that they are necessarily $q$-deformed with $q=e^{\imath\pi\over n+1}$.
+\begin{quote} {\rm ABSTRACT} We solve for quantum Riemannian geometries on the finite lattice interval $\bullet-\bullet-\cdots-\bullet$ with $n$ nodes (the Dynkin graph of type $A_n$) and find that they are necessarily $q$-deformed with $q=e^{\imath\pi\over n+1}$.
 This comes out of the intrinsic geometry and not by assuming any quantum group in the picture.
 Specifically, we discover a novel `boundary effect' whereby, in order to admit a quantum-Levi Civita connection, the `metric weight' at any edge is forced to be greater pointing towards the bulk compared to towards the boundary, with ratio given by $(i+1)_q/(i)_q$ at node $i$, where $(i)_q$ is a $q$-integer.
 The Christoffel symbols are also q-deformed.
-The limit $q\to 1$ is the quantum Riemannian geometry of the natural numbers $\N$ with rational metric multiples $(i+1)/i$ in the direction of increasing $i$.
-In both cases there is a unique metric up to normalisation with zero Ricci scalar curvature.
-Elements of QFT and quantum gravity are exhibited for $n=3$ and for the continuum limit of the geometry of $\N$.
-The Laplacian the scaler-flat metric becomes the Airy equation operator ${1\over x}{\extd^2\over\extd x^2}$ in so far as a limit exists.
-Scaling this metric by a conformal factor $e^{\psi(i)}$ gives a limiting Ricci scalar curvature proportional to ${1\over x}{\extd \over\extd x}\left({\extd \psi\over\extd x}\right)^2$.
+The limit $q\to 1$ likewise forces the quantum Riemannian geometry of the natural numbers $\N$ to have rational metric multiples $(i+1)/i$ in the direction of increasing $i$.
+In both cases, there is a unique Ricci-scalar flat metric up to normalisation.
+Elements of quantum field theory and quantum gravity are exhibited for $n=3$ and for the continuum limit of the geometry of $\N$.
+The Laplacian for the scalar-flat metric becomes the Airy equation operator ${1\over x}{\extd^2\over\extd x^2}$ in so far as a limit exists.
+Scaling this metric by a conformal factor $e^{\psi(i)}$ gives a limiting Ricci scalar curvature proportional to ${e^{-\psi}\over x}{\extd^2 \psi\over\extd x^2}$. \end{quote}